Process Overload

 Where it’s found: Limited to Finca Paraiso, Colombia

-Rarity: Extremely rare, there is no telling if this process will continue to be produced.
+Rarity: Extremely rare, there is no telling if this experimental process will continue to be produced.

 Common varietal associations: castillo, gesha, margogype, pink bourbon